alexandercardoza/Clone-Team-Simulation/README.md

 ## Twitter
-Follow @cozystats on Twitter for interesting baseball statistics and graphics
+Follow @cozybaseball on Twitter for interesting baseball statistics and graphics